darwinia-network/darwinia-docs-deprecated/docs/sdk/guides/04-dispatch-remote-substrate-call.md

 Pangoro Smart Chain is the testnet of Darwinia Smart Chain.
 [Pangolin](https://docs.crab.network/evm-compatible-crab-smart-chain/get-started/darwinia-pangolin) is the testnet of Crab Chain.

+## Create a hardhat empty project

+Follow the [intructions](https://hardhat.org/hardhat-runner/docs/getting-started) to create an empty hardhat project.

+Here we name the project `demo`.

 ## Install deps

 ```bash